rdrayef/cloudifier/README.md

 ## Overview ℹ️

-CloudOps Forger is a web platform designed to provide seamless access to a remote Proxmox server along with its core services.
+Cloudifier is a web platform designed to provide seamless access to a remote Proxmox server along with its core services.
 This platform aims to simplify the management and monitoring of Proxmox-based infrastructure by offering an intuitive interface for efficient operations.

 ## Features 🚀